Jay-Idrees/Code-Refactor-Semantic-HTML-CSS/readme.md

 # About
- I designed this website during the first week of my coding boot Camp experience at Columbia University, NY, USA.
+ I designed this website during the first week of my coding boot camp experience at Columbia University, NY, USA.
 Date of publication: 9/25/2020.

  This website is about an imaginary company Horiseon, which conducts SEO (Search Engine Optimization) operations.
 SEO is a process of improving the quality and quantity user traffic to a website from search engines.